-- Besides these all organic foods shall comply with the packaging and labelling requirements specified under the Food Safety and Standards (Packaging and Labelling) Regulations, 2011
+- Besides these, all organic foods shall comply with the packaging and labeling requirements specified under the Food Safety and Standards (Packaging and Labelling) Regulations, 2011

 - Product must be traceable up to the producer level as applicable.
 It shall include any other requirements prescribed by the FSSAI to maintain the organic authenticity of the food product.

 - Without prejudice to the provision of these regulations, all organic foods must comply with the Food Safety and Standards (Food Product Standards and Food Additives) Regulations, 2011, the Food Safety and Standards (Contaminants, Toxins, and Residues) Regulations, 2011.

 - Any retailer selling organic food either exclusively or as part of their retail merchandise shall display organic food in a manner that distinguishes it from the display of conventional food so that the consumers are not misled.

 - Non- compliance of any organic food with the provisions of these regulations shall attract penal provisions under the Act, and be liable for action as a false, misleading or deceptive claim.

 CHAPTER III defines the Imports and Reciprocity policy